 Not always.
 The two most common types of skin cancer are basal cell carcinoma (BCC) and squamous cell carcinoma (SCC), the major nonmelanoma skin cancers.
 Treatment options are based on the size and location of the cancer, and may include topical medications, scraping and burning, freezing, radiation, light-based treatments like lasers and photodynamic therapy, and excision or Mohs surgery.

 Melanomas, which are far less common than BCCs and SCCs, can be more dangerous.
 Surgery is the most common treatment.
-Some surgeons are using Mohs surgery on certain cases of melanoma, but this requires additional training.
+Some surgeons are using Mohs surgery successfully on certain cases of melanoma, but this requires additional training.
 Patients with more advanced melanomas may require additional treatments, such as radiation or medications, including immunotherapies and targeted therapies.

 How much do patients worry about scars?

 When doctors tell patients they need skin cancer surgery, they hear a wide range of reactions, says Dr. Kober.
 “I have some patients who say, ‘I don’t care about the scar, Doc.
 I don’t have a modeling career.
 Just get the cancer out.’
 That’s one extreme.”
 There are also patients on the other side of the spectrum, she says, who are very concerned about the scar and its cosmetic appearance.